MohammedHassan07/iMed/README.md

 iMed is a **desktop pharmacy management application** built using **ReactJS**, **TailwindCSS**, and **Electron**.
 It uses **SQLite** as an offline, file-based database.
 The application is designed for pharmacies to manage purchases, sales, inventory, suppliers, and taxes efficiently while working completely offline.

+⚠️ Notice: This repository is for **educational/personal use only**.
+Commercial use is prohibited.
+See LICENSE for details.

 ## 📸 Screenshots

 ###